Energy-Consumption Advantage of Quantum Computation: Exponential quantum advantage in energy consumption

 \subsection{Quantum upper bound on energy consumption for solving Simon's problem}

 In this section, we analyze the energy consumption of a quantum algorithm that solves Simon's problem as defined in Problem~\ref{problem:SimonsProblem} in Sec.~\ref{sec:simon}.
 In particular, as a corollary of Theorem~\ref{thm:ThmQuantum}, we show in Corollary~\ref{cor:CorQuantum} by summing up all the contributions of the upper bound of energy consumption in Theorem~\ref{thm:ThmQuantum}, that a fault-tolerant quantum computer can solve Simon's problem with only a polynomial amount of energy consumption in the problem size $N$.
+We also remark that the result shows that the polynomial amount of energy consumption in $N$ is achievable for quantum computation solving Simon's problem even if the parameter $E_\mathrm{ctrl.}$ for the control cost in~\eqref{eq:E_ctrl} grows polynomially in $N$.

 \begin{restatable}[Upper bound of energy consumption for quantum algorithm to solve Simon's problem]{corollary}{CorQuantum} Let $N>0$ be the problem size and the oracle $O_f$ be chosen according to the probability distribution for Simon's problem in Problem~\ref{problem:SimonsProblem}.
 Then, there exists a fault-tolerant quantum algorithm for solving Simon's problem with energy consumption bounded by